LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/Virtual/VirtualMethods.md

 This is in contrast to non-virtual functions, which can still be overridden in a derived class, but the "new" version will only be used by the derived class and below, but will not change the functionality of the base class at all.

+A derived class is not required to implement a virtual function.
+If it doesn’t, it inherits the base class function the same way it does for a non-virtual function.
+When a derived class implements a virtual function, it is said to override the function, because the derived class’s behavior overrides the behavior that would have been inherited from the base class.

+In the derived class, the override specifier is optional but helps to prevent mistakes.
+If you accidentally mistype the function’s name or parameters in the derived class, the compiler might think you are defining a brand-new function.
+By adding override, you tell the compiler that you intend to override a virtual function that was declared in the base class.
+If the compiler cannot find a matching function in the base class, it issues an error message.

 ### Virtual functions and polymorphism